Pyrinpyi/pyrin/README.md

 wRPC
   </summary>

-  wRPC subsystem is disabled by default in `kaspad` and can be enabled via:
+  wRPC subsystem is disabled by default in `pyrin` and can be enabled via:

   JSON protocol: